Episode 3

 So, yeah, I'm here.

-And how is foster care?
+And how was foster care?

 Like, where did it come from?